Desktop app for all the calls on your computer

 Yes, JotMe offers a free plan with AI credits for real-time transcription, translation, and meeting summaries.
 You can start using it instantly on platforms like Zoom, Meet, or Teams without any payment required.

-Once JotMe is installed on your system, you simply have to turn it on while you are in the meeting, and the AI-powered system will start translating the meeting in real time in your preferred language.
+Once JotMe is installed on your system, you simply have to launch it while you are in the meeting, and the AI-powered system will start translating the meeting in real time into your preferred language.

 Fireflies.ai is a top pick for teams that need searchable records, smart summaries, and deep collaboration features.
 Fireflies.ai is especially helpful if your team juggles meetings across multiple platforms, such as Zoom, Google Meet, and Teams, and you want to keep everything organized and easy to find.